-Holidays should be for relaxing, but ensure your son or daughter makes use of some of the time available to maximise your chances of university success!
+Holidays should be for relaxing, but ensure you make use of some of the time available to maximise your chances of university success!

 A lot of candidates will be wondering how much preparation they should be devoting to preparing for Oxbridge entry season.
 Whilst holidays can provide a useful, low-pressure starting point for study, it is important to be strategic in how you use your time and to opt for a quality over quantity approach.
 Here are six small ways to get started whilst still leaving you time to enjoy your holiday:

 1. Targeted Reading

 No doubt many candidates will have long reading lists to get through, either self-imposed or put forward by their teachers in order to develop their areas of interest.
 The truth is, the longer the reading list, the more unrealistic and daunting the task.